scalajp/2017.scalamatsuri.org/_candidates_en/IkuoMatsumura_1.md

   - Tools
   - Others
 ---
-I would like to share the challenges and lessons learned from operating an Akka Cluster with a dozens of node in an Auto Scaling envionrment.
+I would like to share the challenges and lessons learned from operating an Akka Cluster with dozens of nodes in an Auto Scaling environment.
-We have manged the cluster directly ourselves to deploy many persisting Actors and implementing sharding at low cost.
+We have managed the cluster ourselves directly to deploy many persisting Actors and implement sharing at low cost.
-The retrospective will include topics such as split brain problem, and CQRS (Command Query Responsibility Segregation) and Event Sourcing in the context of Lagom.
+This retrospective will include topics such as split brain problem, CQRS (Command Query Responsibility Segregation), and Event Sourcing in the context of Lagom.

-We hope this will be a useful case study while considering Akka Cluster as an option.
+We hope this will be a useful case study for those considering Akka Cluster as an option.